 During the authentication before reusing a confidential file, the TSF hides the typed characters.
 If an incorrect confidential file password is entered three times in a row, the TSF locks the file.
 The number of authentication failures is counted for each file.
 When authentication is successful, the authentication failure count of the file is reset to zero.
-The lock can be released by only the administrator who has been identified and authenticated by Authentication (TSF AUT).
+The lock can be released by only the administrator who has been identified and authenticated by the authentication function (TSF_AUT).